makersacademy/news-summary-challenge/README.md

 * `$ open SpecRunner.html`

 ## How to use?
+* Either remotely, navigate to: http://news_summary.surge.sh/

+* Or to run from your local computer:

-Ensure you have http-server installed: https://www.npmjs.com/package/http-server
+    - Ensure you have http-server installed: https://www.npmjs.com/package/http-server

-From project root directory:
+    - From project root directory:

-* `$ http-server`
+    - `$ http-server`
-* then navigate to 'localhost:8080' in your favourite browser.
+    - then navigate to 'localhost:8080' in your favourite browser.